tkw4063/FRI/README.md

 # FRI
-Code for the Fast Reed-Solomon Interactive Oracle Proofs of Proximity (FRI)
+Code in MAGMA for the Fast Reed-Solomon Interactive Oracle Proofs of Proximity (FRI)